Market sizing for startups: Top-down vs bottom-up guide

 Market sizing: The what

-Market sizing is exactly what it sounds like.
-It’s the process of trying to estimate the size of – *the drum roll* – the market that your startup will call home!
+Market sizing is the process of estimating the size of the market that your startup will call home.

-It’s an industry standard now to include market sizing in startup pitch decks, regardless of the startup’s stage.
+It’s an industry standard now to include market sizing in a pitch deck, regardless of your startup’s stage.
 The purpose behind this is really simple:

 • Investors LOVE startups that take off in big and dynamic markets.